-The primary functions and duties of the Council of Representatives shall include:
+The primary functions and duties of the Component Council shall include:

-- 1. Voting for a segment of the ISA Board of Directors. - 2.
-Provide an appropriate forum for collaboration and cooperation between ISA Component organizations; - 3.
-Establish activities that foster the free exchange of ideas and information among the Component organizations and the membership; - 4.
-Maintain organizational policies and procedures necessary for the effective functioning of the Council; - 5. and - 6.
-Provide input into policies concerning recommendations related to Bylaws amendments as requested by Governance Committee.
-Revised 3/20
+- 1. Provide an appropriate forum for collaboration and cooperation between ISA Component organizations; - 2.
+Establish activities that foster the free exchange of ideas and information among the Component organizations and the membership; - 3.
+Nominate candidates for the Nominating and Elections Committee (NEC); - 4.
+Nominate candidates for the ISA Board of Directors to the NEC; - 5.
+Provide strategic input to the ISA Board of Directors as coordinated by the Board of Directors; - 6.
+Provide input into policies concerning recommendations related to Bylaws amendments of Article XI and XII as requested by Governance Committee.